Apple: Chemistry

+Taxonomy

+The apple as a species has more than 100 alternative scientific names, or synonyms.
+In modern times, Malus pumila and Malus domestica are the two main names in use.
+M. pumila is the older name, but M. domestica has become much more commonly used starting in the 21st century, especially in the western world.
+Two proposals were made to make M. domestica a conserved name: the earlier proposal was voted down by the Committee for Vascular Plants of the IAPT in 2014, but in April 2017 the Committee decided, with a narrow majority, that the newly popular name should be conserved.
+The General Committee of the IAPT decided in June 2017 to approve this change, officially conserving M. domestica.
+Nevertheless, some works published after 2017 still use M. pumila as the correct name, under an alternate taxonomy.

+When first classified by Linnaeus in 1753, the pears, apples, and quinces were combined into one genus that he named Pyrus and he named the apple as Pyrus malus.
+This was widely accepted.
+However, the botanist Philip Miller published an alternate classification in The Gardeners Dictionary, with the apple species separated from Pyrus, in 1754.
+He did not clearly indicate that by Malus pumila he meant the domesticated apple; nonetheless, the term was used as such by many botanists.
+When Moritz Balthasar Borkhausen published his scientific description of the apple in 1803 it may have been a new combination of P. malus var. domestica, but this was not directly referenced by Borkhausen.
+The earliest use of var. domestica for the apple was by Georg Adolf Suckow in 1786.

 Genome

-Apples are diploid (though triploid cultivars are not uncommon), have 17 chromosomes and an estimated genome size of approximately 650 Mb.
-Several whole genome sequences have been made available, the first one in 2010 was based on the diploid cultivar 'Golden Delicious'.
-However, this first whole genome sequence turned out to contain several errors in part owing to the high degree of heterozygosity in diploid apples which, in combination with an ancient genome duplication, complicated the assembly.
+Apples are diploid, with two sets of chromosomes per cell (though triploid cultivars, with three sets, are not uncommon), have 17 chromosomes and an estimated genome size of approximately 650 Mb.
+Several whole genome sequences have been completed and made available.
+The first one in 2010 was based on the diploid cultivar 'Golden Delicious'.
+However, this first whole genome sequence contained several errors, in part owing to the high degree of heterozygosity in diploid apples which, in combination with an ancient genome duplication, complicated the assembly.
 Recently, double- and trihaploid individuals have been sequenced, yielding whole genome sequences of higher quality.

-The first whole genome assembly was estimated to contain around 57,000 genes, though the more recent genome sequences support more moderate estimates between 42,000 and 44,700 protein-coding genes.
-Among other things, the availability of whole genome sequences has provided evidence that the wild ancestor of the cultivated apple most likely is Malus sieversii.
+The first whole genome assembly was estimated to contain around 57,000 genes, though the more recent genome sequences support estimates between 42,000 and 44,700 protein-coding genes.
+The availability of whole genome sequences has provided evidence that the wild ancestor of the cultivated apple most likely is Malus sieversii.
 Re-sequencing of multiple accessions has supported this, while also suggesting extensive introgression from Malus sylvestris following domestication.